-2 +3.
-Animal Welfare + Our Planet:
+2 +3: Animal Welfare + Our Planet:

 Yarns I use have to match up to ethical criteria which includes:

 Within the UK, I am delighted that for my 2018 products, I have been able to trace back all of the yarns I use to individual herds of sheep or alpaca, depending on the yarn in question.
-This process is slow and long, due to the processing quantities required by most spinning mills, many small farms have to have their yarn blended with others in order to meet the minimum order quantity and have their wool processed and spun into yarn.
-Fortunately, there are now a couple of mills that are able to process in small enough quantities that I'm able to keep track of my fibre, however I have actually been able to go directly to individual farms this year which means that I can get to know the people and animals behind the cones of yarn sitting in my studio.
+This process is slow and long, due to the processing quantities required by most spinning mills, many small farms have to have their yarn blended with others in order to meet the minimum order quantity and therefore have their wool processed and spun into yarn.
+Fortunately, there are now a couple of mills that are able to process fibre in small enough quantities that I'm able to keep track of, however I have actually been able to go directly to individual farms which means that I can get to know the people and animals behind the cones of yarn sitting in my studio.
 All of my 2018 British yarns are from single farm, traceable, slaughter free smallholdings.

 Country of origin:

 Peruvian Alpaca: As merino is to New Zealand, Alpaca is to Peru.
 These animals have buckets of personality, and come in their hundreds dotted across the Andes.
 Their fibre, 'La Lana De Los Dioses' (Fibre of the Gods) was considered more valuable than silver and gold in ancient Incan society, hypoallergenic, thermoregulating and as soft as cashmere, it's a superfibre that I was always drawn to.
-However, just as the numerous issues associated with mass produced yarns such as New Zealand merino, Alpaca falls prey to unethical practices over all 3 core areas, people, animals and environments.
-If you had a look at the project I'm a part of in Peru, you will know that I visited Peru last year to get a look at this myself.
+However, just as the numerous issues associated with mass produced yarns such as New Zealand merino, Alpaca falls prey to unethical practices over all 3 core areas, people, animals and planet.
+If you had a look at the project I'm a part of in Peru, you will know that I visited Peru in 2017 to get a look at this myself.
 It was one of the hardest weeks of my life and it felt many times that this problem would take a lifetime and an army of ethical fashion pioneers to solve.
-However, I am now the proud supporter of Awamaki in Ollantaytambo, a non-profit World Fairtrade Federation Organisation who have connected a network of women's cooperatives who hand spin, knit and weave with Alpaca yarns from their local community.
+However, I am now the proud supporter of Awamaki in Ollantaytambo, a non-profit Fairtrade Federation Organisation who have connected a network of women's cooperatives who hand spin, knit and weave with Alpaca yarns from their local community.
 Awamaki was founded by the amazing Kennedy Leavens and now has a team working with 8 artisan cooperatives, working to empower women and girls with education and financial independence.
-It has been an honour to talk to Kennedy and to be working with their yarns this year.
+It has been an honour to talk to Kennedy and to be working with their yarns since 2018.
 Click on the link above to find out more about their work.